A new method for measuring angle-resolved phases in photoemission: Notation and basic processes

 \section{Notation and basic processes}

 We use Hartree atomic units unless otherwise stated, and spherical coordinates $\textbf{r}= \{r,\theta,\varphi\}$ relative to the direction of polarization of the bichromatic field (linear horizontal in the experiment).
-We assume the electric dipole approximation, and the experiment is cylindrically symmetric about the electric vector, so that the dependence on the azimuthal angle $\varphi$ cancels out.
+We assume the electric dipole approximation, and the experiment is cylindrically symmetric about the electric vector, so that there is no dependence on the azimuthal angle $\varphi$.
 The bichromatic electric field is described by:

 where $\omega$ and $2\omega$ are angular frequencies, $I_\omega (t)$ and $I_{2\omega} (t)$ are the pulse envelopes, $\phi$ denotes the $\omega$-$2\omega$ relative phase.

 We can consider the experimental sample as an ensemble of identical atoms of infinitesimal size, so we can reduce the theoretical treatment to that of a single atom centered at the coordinates' origin.
 The general form (omitting as implicit the dependence on $\theta,\varphi$) of an electron wave packet sufficiently far away from the origin is: